ORCA’s Dementia-Inclusive Initiative

 - A Dementia-Inclusive Initiative Guide providing insight into stigma surrounding dementia, frameworks for understanding it, and how to support residents living with dementia; and

 - A Dementia-Inclusive Reflection Checklist, designed to initiate discussions on whether current practices and services in a retirement community reflect an environment that is dementia-inclusive.

 The pilot project saw participation by 169 staff from 30 retirement communities in Ontario, and two additional communities outside of the province.
 Based on the results of this pilot project, ORCA will continue to evolve the initiative in all retirement communities in Ontario and nationally.

 On March 20, ORCA’s Dementia-Inclusive Initiative resources were launched on the Learning Centre for Senior Living with webinars to walk members through the educational materials and how to use them.

-Over 1,300 managers and frontline retirement community staff have completed the online training to date!
+Over 2,000 managers and frontline retirement community staff have participated in the online training to date!
 Additional resources were developed, including: